rust-lang/reference/src/attributes/codegen.md

 #### `x86` or `x86_64`

-Executing code with unsupported features is UB on this platform.
+Executing code with unsupported features is undefined behavior on this platform.
 Hence this platform requires that `#[target_feature]` is only applied to [`unsafe` functions][unsafe function].